ansible/awx/docs/inventory/inventory_plugins.md

 The CLI entry point `ansible-inventory` was introduced in Ansible 2.4.
 In Tower 3.2, inventory imports began running this command as an intermediary between the inventory and the import's logic to save content to the database.
 Using `ansible-inventory` eliminates the need to maintain source-specific logic, relying on Ansible's code instead.
 This also enables consistent data structure output from `ansible-inventory`.
 There are many valid structures that a script can provide, but the output from `ansible-inventory` will always be the same, thus the AWX logic to parse the content is simplified.
 This is why even scripts must be ran through the `ansible-inventory` CLI.

-Along with this switchover, a backported version of `ansible-inventory` was provided, which supports Ansible versions 2.2 and 2.3.

 ### Removal of Backport

+Along with the `ansible-inventory` switchover, a backported version of `ansible-inventory` was provided, which supported Ansible versions 2.2 and 2.3.
 In AWX 3.0.0 (and Tower 3.5), the backport of `ansible-inventory` was removed, and support for using custom virtual environments was added.
 This set the minimum version of Ansible necessary to run _any_ inventory update to 2.4.